qatrackplus/qatrackplus/docs/admin/notifications/guide.rst

 Notification Type (required):
     Select the notification type you want to create

+Send Empty (required):
+    Should this notice be sent even if there is no QC to currently notify about?

 Recurrences (required):
     Create a recurrence rule to define the days you want this notice sent.